keltono/Hasus/README.md

 ## Syntax
 At the moment, syntax is similar to haskell, with some things borrowed from OCaml (and the "def" keyword from python).
 Notably, hasus is not whitespace-sensitive.
-There is no spec right now, but the [examples folder](examples/) should be resonably comprehensive in showing off the syntax.
+There is a [spec](spec.md), but not everything is implemented.
+Right now, the [examples folder](examples/) should be resonably comprehensive in showing off the currently valid syntax.
 ## Semantics
 As said above, it is itended to very similar to haskell, except eager instead of lazy, and with various minor tweaks.
-Currently, the language is more or less [HM](https://en.wikipedia.org/wiki/Hindley–Milner_type_system) without type constuctors.
 There are three built in sorts (Integers, Chars, Bools), the function type, and polymorphic types as described in [Hindley-Milner](https://en.wikipedia.org/wiki/Hindley–Milner_type_system).
 The semantics of the language will be extended (roughly) according to the todo-list below.